-The type and number of PDUs required to power a full rack of servers depends on each server's power requirement, the number of servers deployed in the rack, and the available power for the servers.
+The type and number of PDUs required to power a full rack of servers depends on the power requirement for each server, the number of servers deployed in the rack, and the available power for the servers.

 HP PDUs support both high-voltage and low-voltage applications.
 The input current rating for a ProLiant DL380 Generation 3 server is either 2.3 A at 240 volts or 4.9 A at 115 volts.
-To determine the number of servers supported by a PDU, divide the PDU's current rating by the server's total input current rating.
+To determine the number of servers supported by a PDU, divide the current rating of the PDU by the total input current rating of the server.